-- Logical and physical access to CA systems and data is restricted to authorised individuals; - The continuity of key and certificate management operations is maintained; and - CA systems development, maintenance and operations are properly authorised and performed to maintain CA systems integrity.
+- Logical and physical access to CA systems and data is restricted to authorised individuals; - · The continuity of key and certificate management operations is maintained; and - CA systems development, maintenance and operations are properly authorised and performed to maintain CA systems integrity.

-Criterion 3.1 Security Management The CA maintains controls to provide reasonable assurance that: security is planned, managed and supported within the organisation; security risks are identified and managed; the security of CA facilities, systems and information assets accessed by third parties is maintained; and the security of subscriber and relying party information is maintained when the responsibility for CA sub-functions has been outsourced to another organisation or entity.
+3.1 Security Management

+- security is planned, managed and supported within the organisation; - security risks are identified and managed; - the security of CA facilities, systems and information assets accessed by third parties is maintained; and - the security of subscriber and relying party information is maintained when the responsibility for CA sub-functions has been outsourced to another organisation or entity.

-Illustrative Controls: Information Security Policy 3.1.1 An information security policy document, that includes physical, personnel, procedural and technical controls, is approved by management, published and communicated to all employees.
+Criterion # Security Management Information security policy 3.1.1 An information security policy document, that includes physical, personnel, procedural and technical controls, is approved by management, published and communicated to all employees.
 3.1.2 Responsible management of the CA demonstrates that the information security policy is implemented and adhered to.
-3.1.3 The information security policy includes the following: a) a definition of information security, its overall objectives and scope, and the importance of security as an enabling mechanism for information sharing; b) a statement of management intent, supporting the goals and principles of information security; c) an explanation of the security policies, principles, standards and compliance requirements of particular importance to the organisation; d) a definition of general and specific responsibilities for information security management, including reporting security incidents; and e) references to documentation, which supports the policy.
-3.1.4 There is a defined review process for maintaining the information security policy, including responsibilities and review dates.

-Illustrative Controls: Information Security Infrastructure 3.1.5 Senior management and/or a high-level management information security committee have the responsibility to ensure there is clear direction and management support to manage risks effectively.
+Criterion # Security Management Information security policy (cont'd) 3.1.3 The information security policy includes the following: a. a definition of information security, its overall objectives and scope, and the importance of security as an enabling mechanism for information sharing; b. a statement of management intent, supporting the goals and principles of information security; c. an explanation of the security policies, principles, standards and compliance requirements of particular importance to the organisation; d. a definition of general and specific responsibilities for information security management, including reporting security incidents; and 3.1.4 e. references to documentation, which supports the policy.
+There is a defined review process for maintaining the information security policy, including responsibilities and review dates.
+Information security infrastructure 3.1.5 Senior management and/or a high-level management information security committee have the responsibility to ensure there is clear direction and management support to manage risks effectively.
 3.1.6 A management group or security committee exists to co-ordinate the implementation of information security controls and the management of risk.
 3.1.7 Responsibilities for the protection of individual assets and for carrying out specific security processes are clearly defined.
 3.1.8 A management authorisation process for new information processing facilities exists and is followed.

-Illustrative Controls: Security of Third Party Access 3.1.9 Procedures exist and are enforced to control physical and logical access to CA facilities and systems by third parties (e.g., on-site contractors, trading partners and joint ventures).
+Security of third party access 3.1.9 Procedures exist and are enforced to control physical and logical access to CA facilities and systems by third parties (e.g., on-site contractors, trading partners and joint ventures).
 3.1.10 If there is a business need for the CA to allow third party access to CA facilities and systems, a risk assessment is performed to determine security implications and specific control requirements.
 3.1.11 Arrangements involving third party access to CA facilities and systems are based on a formal contract containing necessary security requirements.

-Illustrative Controls: Outsourcing 3.1.12 If the CA outsources the management and control of all or some of its information systems, networks, and/or desktop environments, the security requirements of the CA are addressed in a contract agreed upon between the parties.
+Criterion # Security Management Outsourcing 3.1.12 If the CA outsources the management and control of all or some of its information systems, networks, and/or desktop environments, the security requirements of the CA are addressed in a contract agreed upon between the parties.
 3.1.13 If the CA chooses to delegate a portion of the CA roles and respective functions to another party, the CA maintains responsibility for the completion of the outsourced functions and the definition and maintenance of a statement of its CPS.

-Criterion

 3.2 Asset Classification and Management

 The CA maintains controls to provide reasonable assurance that CA assets and subscriber and relying party information receive an appropriate level of protection based upon identified risks and in accordance with the CA's disclosed business practices.